oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 ## 2.2 OpenC2 Response Components
 Response messages originate from the ACTUATOR as a result of a Command.

-Responses associated with required actions MUST be implemented.
+Responses associated with required Actions MUST be implemented.
 Implementations that include optional ACTIONS MUST implement the RESPONSE associated with the implemented ACTION.
 Additional details regarding the Command and associated Response are captured in section [2.3](#2.3-openc2-commands).
 Examples will be provided in [Annex A](#-annex-a-sample-commands).

 ### 2.2.1 Common Results
 Table 2.2.1-1 lists the results defined in the OpenC2 Language specification that are applicable to SLPF.